Kinlough: Tourist attractions

 Lough Melvin (Irish: Loch Meilbhe) is internationally renowned for its unique range of plants and animals.
 As well as its early run of Atlantic Salmon, the lake boasts three trout species including the legendary Giolla Rua.
 The first salmon of the year is caught regularly on the River Drowes which runs from the lake.
 Within the catchment area, the endangered globeflower, molinia meadows and sessile oak woodlands can be found.
 Lough Melvin straddles the border with part of it in Garrison, County Fermanagh.

 The view from the village looks up to The Dartry Mountain often mistakenly referred to as 'Aroo Mountain' probably because Aroo Lough is situated on the south side of the mountain.
 Ahanlish, Glenade and Truskmore Mountains are also visible.

 Nearby at Glenade (about 7.5 miles south east) is Poll na mBear (Cave of the Bears) where some of the best preserved examples of Irish brown bear bones were recovered by cavers in May 1997.

 Education

-The Four Masters School, is the village primary school.
+The Four Masters National School is the village primary school.
 It is named after the Annals of the Four Masters, historical writings produced by Irish historians of the early 17th century.